|

 if the effort is timed at more than 0.2 to 0.4 seconds, worse than the best

-60 metres are very beneficial towards speed endurance training.
+60 metres are very beneficial for speed endurance training.
 Once again

-athletes should rest well between repetitions and 6 to 10 repetitions would do.
+athletes should rest well between repetitions and six to ten repetitions would do.

 acceleration and speed endurance of the short sprinting events.
 Training

-distances should not, in my opinion be longer than 150 metres and most
+distances should not be longer than 150 metres, and most

 importantly, make sure the athletes get sufficient rest between repetitions and